tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 ## Arithmetic Operators

-Variables are far more useful when you can perform arithmetic operations on them.
+Variables are far more useful when you perform arithmetic operations using them.
 Add the following code to your "variables" sketch:

 {% highlight py %}
 ...
 rect(x,y, w,h)

-print(x + 2)       # displays 3
+print(x + 2)
 {% endhighlight %}

-I'm guessing that did exactly what you expected it to?
-You can also substract:
+I'm guessing that did exactly what you expected?
+You can also subtract:

 {% highlight py %}
 ...
 rect(x,y, w,h)

+print(x + 2)       # displays 3
 print(x + 2)       # displays 3
 print(x - 2)       # displays -1
 {% endhighlight %}